About Dayne Williams

 I will send out additional information outlining the process and what you can expect.

-In terms of assessments I work with children and adolescents from Grade 1 right through to Matric.
+From a personal preference and in relation to educational assessments assessments I work with children and adolescents from Grade 1 right through to Matric.
 I am also able to assess tertiary students at university.

 Extra time is an exam concession otherwise known as an exam accommodation that is applied for through the child’s school and the WCED using the report from your educational assessment and various other bits of evidence the school puts together.
 As an